The Adventure Continues

 - Lastly, but most importantly, this trip unlocked a piece of my soul that was meant to explore the world.
 And no matter how many adventures I have taken since, I can’t suppress my urge to see the world.

-I am aware that this epic adventure was 15 years ago, Before Child (BC).
-And while you may not be in a position at this current moment to take a month long trip to South America, you can find smaller adventures to go on with and without the children.
+I am aware that this epic adventure was almost 20 years ago, Before Child (BC).
+And while you may not be in a position at this current moment to take a month-long trip to South America, you can find smaller adventures to go on with and without the children.
 My son has been flying since he was eight weeks old and we have been on lots of road trips.

 It is important to me to let my little man know that there is a significant world to explore and I have had to learn how to do that on a shoestring budget.